 7. A person shall be nominated to perform only those duties authorized by the department committee.

 8. Access to application materials is limited to persons authorized access in the conduct of university business.
 Individual applicants shall not have access to these files.
-It continues to be the case that a teaching associate should be required to meet his/her assignment without regard to the specific number of hours required, similar to faculty and other exempt employees.
+It continues to be the case that a teaching associate should be required to meet their assignment without regard to the specific number of hours required, similar to faculty and other exempt employees.
 The salary rate is for the term of the assignment, not an hourly rate.

 9. Applications for Teaching Associateships are to be treated with the strictest confidentiality.
 All deliberations on applications shall be conducted in executive session and remain confidential as provided by law.
 Violation of this confidentiality is considered to be unprofessional conduct and is grounds for disciplinary action.